 When branding your fans, as with all branding, be sure to be consistent and go the long haul.
 It is important to refer to your fans in all of your communications and engage them in the same way over a significant period of time.

 Even if you are just starting out and you don’t have a lot of fans, the attention and exclusivity your customers feel could lead to more and more fans joining the pack.
 Sure, fan-branding will take a lot of time and effort, but as Bieber, Kiss, Swift, Harley Davidson, the Raiders, and many other artists and companies will tell you, the return on investment is worth it!

 The contents of this post are © 2018 by Bobby Borg.
-Bobby is the author of Music Marketing For The DIY Musician, Business Basics For Musicians, and The Five Star Music Makeover (all published by Hal Leonard Books).
+Bobby Borg is the author of Music Marketing For The DIY Musician (Second Edition), Business Basics For Musicians (Second Edition), and The Five Star Music Makeover (published by Hal Leonard Books).
 Get these books at any fine online store in both physical or digital format.
-Contact Bobby at www.bobbyborg.com.
+Learn more at www.bobbyborg.com.